JuliaSparse/Pardiso.jl/README.md

 This will ensure that the properties you set will not be overwritten.

 For ease of use, `Pardiso.jl` provides enums for most options.
 These are not exported so has to either be explicitly imported or qualified with the module name first.
-It is possible to also use the corresponding integer as given in the manuals.
+It is possible to both use the enum as an input key to the options or the corresponding integer as given in the manuals.

 ### Setting the matrix type